hgarrereyn/GraphFuzz/README.md

     -o fuzz_write
 ```

 3. Run the generated binary with any standard libFuzzer command-line arguments.
-In addition, there are several additional GraphFuzz-specific arguments prefixed with `--graphfuzz-`.
+In addition, there are several additional GraphFuzz-specific arguments prefixed with `--graphfuzz_`.
 Crash reports are identical to standard libFuzzer reports.

 ```
 $ ./fuzz_exec